Projects and workspace

 Project creator: initial rights and delegation

-At creation, the project creator starts with the role Project Owner and all observed project permissions.
+At creation, the project creator starts with the role Project Owner and all available project permissions.
 In practice, this is the person who can open the project, verify the initial configuration and then delegate roles to the rest of the team.

 Recommended delegation immediately after creation